EathonYe/trashserver/README.md

-# The server of an application which is named trash.
+# The server of an application which is used to collect trash.